503physSec/trust-but-verify/README.md

-# trust-but-verify - Security Suggestions for Humans
+# Security Suggestions for Humans in 2021

 ## Hadith on Reliance